nionio6915/Euclid_Probe/README.md

 ### Smoothieware
 Currently testing.

+### Klipper
+Adopters of Euclid Probe using Klipper have reported sucess by writing their own macros.
+There are a number of different macros shared by Klipper prople floating around on the Internet: no endorsement or recommendation can be made at this time.
+The author does not have a Klipper machine to develop on.

 ### OSHPark
 Magnetically coupled Z-Probe PCB sled, originally inspired and created for CroXY 3D Printer.
 Same PCB is used for upper and lower half.
 Uses 4, 1/4x1/8 or 8mmx3mm ring magnets, and an Omron D2F snap action switch, M3 mounting screws, and some other random bits and bobs you probably have laying about. more info at http://git.io/JkzZL

 ### My history with magnets and metrology
 Some people have asked how this whole idea started in the first place ...
  -  When I was in high school, I worked as a carpenter/carpenters helper.
-We kept nails in puches made from the pantleg cutoffs of jeans with either velcro or zipper closures.
-We could 'toss' them to each other... and inevitably, sometimes one would be open, sending nails everywhere as they were thrown.
-The boss kept a baseball sized magnet in the toolbag for collecting and picking up nails or screws that fell out.
-I had thrown and open bag and watched in horror as they spilled out.
-I was for sure I was going to get chewed out, but then he blew my mind when he calmly smiled and grabbed the magnet and handed it to me without saying a word.
+We kept nails in pouches made from the pantleg cutoffs of jeans with either velcro or zipper closures.
+We could 'toss' them to each other... little did I know that on occasion, one would be open, sending nails everywhere as it was thrown.
+I had thrown an open bag and watched in horror as nails spilled out.
+I was for sure I was going to get chewed out or even fired, but he blew my mind when he calmly smiled and handed me the magnet he kept in his toolbag without saying a word.
- -  Mag bases for indicators and knife setting gauges I thought were of the cleverest things.
+ -  Mag bases for indicators and knife setting gauges I thought were of the cleverest things as I encountered them working in the trades.
- -  As and engineering student in university, I imagined magnets often while working out statics and dynamics problems.
+ -  As an engineering student in university, I imagined magnets often while working out statics and dynamics problems.
 It helped visualize forces like gravity or wind that you could not 'see'.
  -  Measuring and metrology: the hardest thing to make is a round, straight hole.
+The history of machining and metrology is facinating, and the principals were figured out during the industrial revolution.
- -  Try using laser interferrometers to measured machined part's dimensions and account for the defraction of the oil film reliably and repeatedly.
+ -  Try using laser interferrometers to measured finished machined part's for critical dimensions and account for the defraction of the oil film reliably and repeatedly.
 That will cook your noodle for a while...
- - Endeavoring into Reprap, I especially enjoyed the designs of [Walter](https://www.thingiverse.com/walter/designs) where he incorporated them into printer parts like fan ducts and the like.
+ - Endeavoring into Reprap, I especially enjoyed the designs of [Walter](https://www.thingiverse.com/walter/designs) where he incorporated magntes into printer parts like fan ducts and the like.

-So when I designed the first probe to attach to the nose of the Wanhao duplicator, it only had 1 free pin on the Melzi board.
-It was a crude affair of a couple of pieces of PCB proto-board and a recycked Makerbot style endswtich that lost its lever.
+So when I designed the first probe to attach to the nose of the Wanhao duplicator, it only had 1 free pin on the Melzi board to work with.
+I could not make a servo deploy unit.
+So the first one was a crude affair made form a couple of pieces of PCB proto-board and a recycked Makerbot style endstop swtich that lost its lever.
 I remembered and drew upon all thoses experiences making the prototypes.